awsdocs/amazon-redshift-developer-guide/doc_source/c-using-spectrum.md

 Note the following considerations when you use Amazon Redshift Spectrum:

-+ Amazon Redshift Spectrum requires engine version 1\.0\.1294 or later\.
-To find the version number for your cluster, run the following command\.

-  To force your cluster to update to the latest cluster version, adjust your [maintenance window](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-maintenance-windows)\.

 + The Amazon Redshift cluster and the Amazon S3 bucket must be in the same region\.

 + Your cluster can't have [Enhanced VPC Routing](http://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-routing.html) enabled\.